mikeebowen/ooxml-validator-vscode/README.md

 - `ooxml.fileFormatVersion`: Number that specifies the version of Office to use to validate OOXML files.
 Must be in `[2007, 2010, 2013, 2016, 2019]`.
 Defaults to 2019
 - `ooxml.outPutFilePath`:
-  String that specifies the absolute filepath to write the output of the validator.
-If the filenames does not end in .json or .csv, ".csv" will be appended to the filename and saved as a .csv file.
-Path **MUST** be absolute
+  String that specifies the absolute file path to write the output of the validator.
+If the file name does not end in ".json" or ".csv", ".csv" will be appended to the filename and saved as a .csv file.
+Path **MUST** be absolute.
+If no value is set, no log file will be saved.
-- `ooxml.overwriteLogFile`: If true the log file will overwrite previous log files of the same name if they exist.
-If false a unique timestamp is added to the filename.
+- `ooxml.overwriteLogFile`: If true, the log file will overwrite previous log files of the same name if they exist.
+If false, a unique timestamp is added to the filename.
 Default is false.

 ## Release Notes